webcodr/weblog/content/post/nginx-reverse-proxy-on-raspberry-pi.md

 sudo certbot certonly --authenticator standalone -d example.com --pre-hook "service nginx stop" --post-hook "service nginx start"
 ~~~

 This tells certbot to issue a certificate for `example.com` by using a standalone web server to validate the domain for the Let's Encrypt service.
-In order to run the server, you have to shutdown NGINX until certbot is finished.
+In order to run the server, you have to shutdown nginx until certbot is finished.
 The pre hook and post hook parameters will help you with that.

 After the certificate is successfully issued, your new certificate and all other necessary files will be available here: `/etc/letsencrypt/live/example.com`

-## Configure NGINX
+## Configure nginx

 Don't like vim?
 Just use whatever editor you prefer instead.

-Add a new site config to NGINX:
+Add a new site config to nginx:

 ~~~ sh
 sudo vim /etc/nginx/sites-enabled/example.com
 ~~~

-All files in `/etc/nginx/sites-enabled/` will be automatically used by NGINX.
+All files in `/etc/nginx/sites-enabled/` will be automatically used by nginx.

 Here is a config for `example.com`, that will be forwarded to `10.0.0.2`.